-How to make a wireless low power arduino
+How to make wireless Arduino with extra low power.

 Warduxere is a programmable device for wireless communication with a small bitrate, extra low power consumption and an option of battery power source.
 It is a foundation designed to be used in development of wireless projects.